 Your only task will be in buying those sneakers on your customer’s behalf while you take your own profit.

-How do Shipping and Payment work on dropshipping on Jumia and Konga?
+How do Shipping and Payment work on dropshipping from Jumia and Konga?

 If your business model supports Pay Before Delivery then you’re entirely ready to enjoy dropshipping on Jumia/Konga.